Skip navigation

 My Alaskan melon plants were a huge success.
 I am drying the seed to save for next year.
 The melons are firm and sweet and it is the first time I have be able to grow really good ones in Minnesota.
 We are eating them fresh- every day and I am also dehydrating some for winter snacks.

-As I write, my garden is almost "put to bed" for the winter.
+The garden is almost "put to bed" for the winter.
 There are still several rows of perennial herds that will need mulching.
 The sheep pens and chicken coops have been cleaned out and the straw and manure will make most excellent mulch.
 It is piled on one side of the garden, waiting to be put in place.

 There is still some general cleanup to do.
 This consists of pulling up the plants and pitching them across the fence to the waiting sheep.
 This is their favorite time of the year and they are getting FAT!